tuannvm/oauth-mcp-proxy/docs/plan.md

 **Key Decisions:**
 - ✅ Handlers in ROOT (need access to Server internals)
+- ✅ Middleware in ROOT (needs Server, creates MCP middleware)
 - ✅ Providers in provider/ (self-contained)
 - ✅ NO adapter/ (library is MCP-only, no abstraction needed)
-- ✅ Cache in internal/ (not public API)
+- ✅ Cache in internal/cache/ (moved in Phase 1.5, not public API)

 ---